Ohm-Np/ex-data/README.md

-The dataset samples that are uploaded here in this repository are all open-source and freely available datasets.
-The goal of this repository is to make these example datasets available to everyone who might make use of these datasets to write their article or make their work reproducible.
+The dataset samples uploaded to this repository are all open-source and freely available.
+The goal of this repository is to provide these example datasets to anyone who can use them for writing articles or ensuring the reproducibility of their work.